aufheben68/aufheben68/README.md

 `🎓 'Computer Studies' | University of Peloponesse`<br />
 `🎓 Advanced Java Certified Full Stack Web Developer | PeopleCert Coding Bootcamp` <br />

+---

+### Hello world, I'm Ody 👋

 I'm a student, studying **Computer Studies** at [University of Peloponesse](https://www.uop.gr/).
-I am currently working on my thesis, which is a project that consists of a testbed implemented in *Docker*, a blockchain, a couple containers built for penetration testing and a network with a rule-set API.
-I am improving my python skills on my effort to build a custom blockchain in order to improve overall system's security.
+I am currently working on my thesis, which is a project that consists of a testbed implemented in *Docker*, a blockchain, a couple containers built for penetration testing and a network with a rule-setting API.
+I'm also improving my python skills, on my effort to build a custom blockchain in order to improve overall system's security.

-I am also a **Java Certified** Full Stack Developer of the **AFDEmp** Code Bootcamp at [PeopleCert](https://peoplecerteducation.org/bootcamp/).
+I'm a **Java Certified** Full Stack Developer of the **AFDEmp** Code Bootcamp at [PeopleCert](https://peoplecerteducation.org/bootcamp/).

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=aufheben68&show_icons=true&theme=merko)](https://github.com/aufheben68/github-readme-stats)